Telltale-Modding-Group/DDS-D3DTX-Converter/wiki/application_guide.md

 ![ui-guide3](https://github.com/Telltale-Modding-Group/DDS-D3DTX-Converter/blob/main/tutorial-screenshots/ui-guide3.png)

-This section contains an image viewer for viewing DDS textures.
-It's worth noting that this only displays .DDS images, not D3DTX images (hence the name DDS Image Preview).
+This section contains an image viewer for viewing textures.
+It displays **.png, .jpg, .bmp, .tiff, .dds and .d3dtx** files (if the game is supported).

 **On the top of this section contains**
-- **DDS Image Preview** - title of the section
+- **File Name** - where the name of the image is displayed
-- **Image Name** - where the name of the image is displayed.
+- **Image Preview** - title of the section

 **On the middle of this section contains**
-- **Image Window** - When an image is selected from the Textures Directory Listview it will be displayed here.
+- **Image Window** - when an image is selected from the Textures Directory DataGrid it will be displayed here

 ## Image Properties